volfpeter/fastapi-htmx-tailwind-example/README.md

 As mentioned above, use `honcho start` to start the project, it automatically watches code changes and regenerates or restarts whatever is necessary for a convenient developer experience.

+# Contributing

+All contributions and enhancements are welcome.

 ## Note on TailwindCSS and DaisyUI

 While TailwindCSS doesn't require `npm`, getting plugins (e.g. DaisyUI) working does.
 In order to work around this limitation, this project loads the full, minified DaisyUI stylesheet from a CDN, which is quite bad for performance.
 Production applications should use `npm` and configure TailwindCSS and the DaisyUI plugins as if it was a JavaScript project.